 In this dip, cottage cheese not only adds amazing creaminess but it also provides a good helping of protein without many added calories.

 The dip literally only takes five minutes to blend together in a blender or food processor.
-Throw in the cottage cheese, taco seasoning (I use my homemade taco seasoning – no icky additives!), black beans, and a good squeeze of lime juice to keep things tasting fresh.
+Throw in the cottage cheese, taco seasoning (I use my homemade taco seasoning ), black beans, and a good squeeze of lime juice to keep things tasting fresh.
 Blend until smooth.

-You can keep this baby in the fridge all week long.
-Use it on chips, vegetables, or spread it on a sandwich.
-Meal prep made easy.
-You could make this at least twice while you have a pan of boiled eggs cooking.
-But one time will suffice.
-Until the next time.
+You can keep this dip in the fridge all week long.
+Use it on chips, vegetables, or spread it on a sandwich or a wrap.
+It’s meal prep made easy.

 - 1 can (15 ounces) black beans, rinsed and drained